-4I will adopt the following convention.
-Let X (without time subscript) denote a stochastic process, X_t the process at time t, and x a realized value of the process.
+time t, and x a realized value of the process.

-5For an in-depth analysis of the properties of multiplicative functionals, see Hansen and Scheinkman (2009).
+6For an in-depth analysis of the properties of multiplicative functionals, see Hansen and Scheinkman (2009).

-$^{^{6}}$ In the following, I will use the word model to describe joint probability distributions over sequences of random variables, a possible representation of which is the stochastic differential equation (1).
+$^{^{7}}$ In the following, I will use the word model to describe joint probability distributions over sequences of random variables, a possible representation of which is a stochastic differential equation.